dbisUnibas/CS108-PET/readme.md

 There are several branches active:

  - `master` which is up-to-date with the documentation and core classes
- - `reqman` which is up-to-date with the lates recommended version of `ReqMan`
+ - `reqman` which is up-to-date with the latest recommended version of `ReqMan`
  - `editor-exp` which is the branch for developing features related to `editor`
  - `assessment-exp` which is the branch for developing features related to `evaluator`
+ - `reqman-exp` which is the branch for developing features related to both:
+   `editor` and `evaluator`
  - `experimental` a branch dedicated to highly experimental development.
    The application as in the state of this branch may not be fully compatible with the ones of other states.